 As previously mentioned, you must start the process of opening a new business account before closing your previous account.
 A transition period is necessary.
 This way, the new account can be opened before the final switch is made.

-When opening the new professional account, you will need to request new payment methods for the company.
+When opening the new business account, you will need to request new payment methods for the company.
 With the new bank, you can obtain these quickly when you open the account.

 We recommend leaving some funds in the previous professional account to cover any pending transactions, such as uncashed checks, unprocessed debit charges, etc. Plus, you can use these funds to pay for any transactions that arise while waiting to receive your new payment methods.

 You will need to ensure that transfers and permanent direct debits are properly switched over.
 In fact, the new bank where your professional account is now being hosted is responsible for forwarding your new banking information to organizations (URSSAF, internet provider, EDF, electricity, tax offices, etc.).

 Once all pending transactions are completed, a final check will need to be done.
 Verify that all new transfers, direct debits and services are set up with the new bank.
 This way, you can rest assured that everything is in order.